 5. Focus on fiber-filled carbs

 Not all carbs are created equal.
-When it comes to how to eat healthy, fiber-filled carbohydrates like whole fruits and veggies are an excellent choice.
-Not only are they full of vitamins and minerals, but they also help you feel full and keep your digestive system running smoothly.
+When it comes to well-rounded nutrition, fiber-filled carbohydrates like whole fruits and veggies are excellent sources of energizing glucose that your brain and body need.
+Not only are healthy carbohydrates full of vitamins and minerals, but they also help you feel full and support digestion and gut health.

 6. Eat the rainbow

-Colorful foods = nutritious foods.
-Eating a variety of colors of whole foods helps to ensure that you are also getting a wide variety of nutrients and antioxidants.
+Naturally colorful foods = nutritious foods.
+Eating a rainbow of colors of whole foods every day helps to ensure that you are also getting a wide variety of nutrients and antioxidants.
+From the carotenoids that make carrots orange and bell peppers red, to the anthocyanins that give blueberries and blackberries their luxurious hues, to the vibrant green of chlorophyll-rich spinach, paint a nutritional feast for your eyes as well as your body.

 7. Supplement an imperfect diet

-Like if you follow a vegan diet, you may benefit from a B complex supplement.
+If you follow a vegan diet, you may benefit from a B complex supplement.
 If you don’t eat eggs, you may consider a choline supplement.
-If fish isn’t your thing, an omega supplement might be a smart addition.
-Or if you want a more comprehensive approach, a high-quality multivitamin or superfood powder are great options.
+If fish isn’t your thing, an omega-3 supplement might be a smart addition.
+Or if you want a more comprehensive approach, a high-quality multivitamin or superfood powder are great options to round out your nutrition plan.

 8. Remember this simple phrase

-“At the end of the day, if you’re questioning how to eat healthy, a simple rule of thumb is to just eat real food,” Hillary shares.
+Eat real food.
 Or in the words of Michael Pollan, acclaimed author and natural food advocate: “Eat food.
 Not too much.
 Mostly plants.”
+Simple yet profound, this axiom offers you flexibility and freedom in making good food choices.